S-Zainuddin/DUFT-by-Schaffy/README.md

 Analysis Questions
 These questions will guide the future marketing program:

-1. How did the company achieve break-even within two months with only 170K subcribers on YouTube and 25K on Instagram?
 1. Which type of marketing exposure is most succesful:
    - Endorsement: Celebrity or influencer?
    - Platform: YouTube or Instagram?
-1. When is the best time of the month and year to promote for luxurious products?
+1. When is the best time of the month and year to promote luxurious products while still maintain its exclusiveness?
 1. How can DUFT use digital media to influence buyers to buy more products?

 # Prepare